crazoter/My-Docs/docs/manga_reviews.md

 * **Points**:
   * So far, this follows a classic "MC is so stupidly OP" plotline.
 Not surprising given the premise of MC being reborn with all his knowledge.
   * Some parts aren't very well translated (or the manhwa isn't very clear on what's actually happening / being conveyed, or the translators keep changing the names).
 This hinders the quality of the manhwa because you have to do guesswork on what is actually being said and what is actually happening.
-  * Reader should have some prior knowledge about cultivation concepts (otherwise you might get a little lost about how he's powering up).
+  * Reader should have some prior knowledge about cultivation concepts (otherwise you might get a little lost about how he's powering up; that point is hardly elaborated on).
   * Characters, sects and names in general are poorly introduced (or at least, not memorably so).
 Sometimes you don't know who/what they are referring to.
   * Sometimes characters just disappear altogether from the location without any explanation on where they went.
   * Art isn't too bad; fight scenes are pretty solid.
 * **Should you read it**: Hmm.
 It's a fun read if you don't mind the fact that the MC knows everything that happened in the future, and thus also knows all the secrets (and takes them for himself to become stupidly powerful).
 MC outclasses his enemies so much that you can count the number of times he gets injured with one hand and he's only lost once to a super OP elder.
+It's for this reason I stopped following the manhwa even though it's barely near the end of the story, simply because I know how everything will pan out even without reading it; it just gets boring after a while.

 </TabItem>

 </Tabs>

-## Score +2: Definitely worth reading
+## Score +2: Stuff I liked, followed and don't mind sharing

 <Tabs
   defaultValue="b"